 The only decision left is to figure out a sauce.
 Traditional marinara sauces don't exactly mesh well with lobster's more delicate flavor, and sometimes you want a sauce with more oomph than what a mixture of melted butter and garlic can provide.

-Taking cues from the cream/butter/garlic trifecta in my recipe for tortellini alla panna, a few additional ingredients pair with the flavor of lobster to take this cream-based lobster ravioli sauce recipe to the next level.
+Taking cues from the cream/butter/garlic trifecta in my recipe for tortellini alla panna, a few additional ingredients pair with the flavor of lobster to take this lobster ravioli cream sauce recipe to the next level.

-Reasons to Love This Recipe
+Why You'll Love This Recipe

-- Lobster ravioli comes in a variety of package sizes.
-Never one to skimp on sauce or condiments, I made sure this lobster ravioli sauce recipe yields a generous amount for one 13-ounce package, but also two smaller (8-ounce) packages without needing to make any adjustments.
+- Versatile: Lobster ravioli comes in a variety of package sizes.
+Never one to skimp on sauce or condiments, I made sure this pink lobster ravioli sauce recipe yields a generous amount for one 13-ounce package, but also two smaller (8-ounce) packages without needing to make any adjustments.

 Recipe Ingredients